Basic Health and Safety Risk Assessment

 Each hazard must be considered along with whether the employer can eliminate it or whether it can be controlled to make harm unlikely.
 Depending on the risk, employers can do several things such as blocking access to the hazard, providing washing facilities, PPE, and numerous other considerations.

-Once the risk assessment has been carried out, the next step involves writing the findings down.
-Recordkeeping is an important factor as the risk assessment serves as written proof that the employer is compliant.
+Once the assessment has been carried out, the next step involves writing the findings down.
+Recordkeeping is an important factor as it serves as written proof that the employer is compliant.

-The risk assessment can also be written down so that it makes review easier in future.
-The written risk assessment must be a note of the main points of the significant risks along with the conclusions which were made.
+It can also be written down so that it makes review easier in future and must be a note of the main points of the significant risks along with the conclusions which were made.

 This will make it easier to communicate the document and to manage risks within the organisation.
 If there are several hazards, they must be written in order of importance, starting with the most significant risks.